-Recently, anchor-free methods~\cite{law2018cornernet,Duan2019center,zhou2019bottom,zhou2019objects,Tian_2019_ICCV} that do not require heuristic anchor-box tuning~(\eg, scale, aspect ratio) have outperformed conventional anchor-box based methods such as Faster R-CNN~\cite{ren2015faster}, RetinaNet~\cite{lin2018focal}, and their variants~\cite{cai2018cascade,zhang2018single}.
+Recently, anchor-free methods~\cite{law2018cornernet,Duan2019center,zhou2019bottom,zhou2019objects,Tian_2019_ICCV} that do not require heuristic anchor-box tuning~(\textit{e.g.}, scale, aspect ratio) have outperformed conventional anchor-box based methods such as Faster R-CNN~\cite{ren2015faster}, RetinaNet~\cite{lin2018focal}, and their variants~\cite{cai2018cascade,zhang2018single}.
 As a representative anchor-free method, FCOS~\cite{Tian_2019_ICCV} adopts the concept of centerness as an \textit{implicit} localization uncertainty that measures how well the center of the predicted bounding boxes fits the ground-truth boxes.
-The centerness score can be multiplied to the classification score to calibrate the box quality score during the test phase.
+The centerness score can be multiplied by the classification score to calibrate the box quality score during the test phase.
 However, the centerness faces the problem of inconsistency~\cite{li2020generalized,zhang2020varifocalnet} between the training and test phase as it is trained separately with the classification network.
-Besides, the centerness does not fully account for localization uncertainty of bounding boxes~(\eg, scale or direction).
+Besides, the centerness does not fully account for localization uncertainty of bounding boxes~(\textit{e.g.}, scale or direction).

-To deal with these limitations, in this paper, we propose Uncertainty-Aware Detection (UAD), which \textit{explicitly} estimates the localization uncertainty for a anchor-free object detection model.
+To deal with these limitations, in this paper, we propose Uncertainty-Aware Detection (UAD), which \textit{explicitly} estimates the localization uncertainty for an anchor-free object detection model.
 The proposed method estimates the uncertainty of the four values that define the box offsets~(left, right, top, bottom) to fully describe the localization uncertainty.
-It is advantageous to estimate the uncertainty of the four box offsets having a similar semantic characteristic, compared to conventional algorithms that estimates localization uncertainty for anchor-based detection~\cite{kraus2019uncertainty,he2019bounding,le2018uncertainty,harakeh2019bayesod}.
-Our method can also captures richer information for localization uncertainty than just the centerness of FCOS.
+It is advantageous to estimate the uncertainty of the four box offsets having a similar semantic characteristic compared to conventional algorithms that estimate localization uncertainty for anchor-based detection~\cite{kraus2019uncertainty,he2019bounding,le2018uncertainty,harakeh2019bayesod}.
+Our method can also capture richer information for localization uncertainty than just the centerness of FCOS.